Heliostat in der Sonne

 SophosM-Def

-The aim of the definition project is to develop innovative solutions in the process heat supply sector in the partner country Morocco by means of concentrating solar technology and to demonstrate their feasibility using the process of phosphate sludge drying.
-To this end, a new type of solar system is being designed in which innovative German solar technology is utilised.
-The novelty lies in the fact that the location of the solar system is spatially separated from the location of the drying plant that requires process heat, which means that the solar heat generated must first be transported to the drying plant over a longer distance.
+The aim of the definition project is to develop innovative solutions in the process heat supply sector in the partner country Morocco using concentrating solar technology and to demonstrate their feasibility in a phosphate sludge drying process.
+To this end, a new type of solar system is being designed that utilises innovative German solar technology.
+The novelty lies in the fact that the location of the solar system is spatially separated from the location of the drying plant with process heat requirements, meaning that the solar heat generated must first be transported to the drying plant over a longer distance.

-Within the framework of the project, a network is to be established, consisting of research and innovation partners from Germany and from the target country Morocco, with the aim of facilitating longer-term cooperation and partnership.
+As part of the project, a network consisting of research and innovation partners from Germany and the target country of Morocco is to be established with the aim of facilitating long-term cooperation and partnership.

 • Federal Ministry of Education and Research